marxanweb/docs/dev.md

 - gaul_2015_simplified_1km - Contains the country boundaries of the world
 - gaul_eez_dissolved - Contains the union of the marine and terrestrial extents for all countries in the world

+Finally, the following tables manage other data in Marxan Web:

+- gap_ - Dissolved protected areas for a country that are used in gap analyses
+- scratch_ or tmp_ - temporary feature classes that can be safely deleted at any time

-To help interacting with the PostGIS database, you can use the PostGIS class which provides some convenience methods for executing queries, getting data frames, importing shapefiles, creating indices etc. This class is available through the singleton object called pg which maintains a pool of asynchronous database connections.
+To help interacting with the PostGIS database, you can use the PostGIS class which provides some convenience methods for executing queries, getting data frames, importing shapefiles, creating indices etc. This class is available through a singleton object called pg which maintains a pool of asynchronous database connections.

 ### Interacting with Mapbox
 All new features and planning grids that are created in marxan-server have to be uploaded to Mapbox to enable visualisation on the map - and the unique identifiers created in marxan-server are used to uniquely identify those tilesets in Mapbox.
 There are some convenience classes and methods for interacting with Mapbox in marxan-server including: _uploadTilesetToMapbox, _uploadTileset and _deleteTileset.

 ### Creating WebSocket extensions
 For most purposes in marxan-server, creating extensions by creating new REST services should be sufficient.
 However, for more long-running or complex extensions WebSockets should be used.
 WebSockets provide a mechanism for communication between marxan-client and marxan-server that is stateful and persistent so messages can be sent back and forth at regular intervals.
 The marxan-client uses WebSocket classes to update the Log tab in Marxan Web with information on the progress of long-running jobs, e.g. a Marxan run or the import of an existing Marxan project.
+The WebSocket connection is kept open with regular pings implemented in the MarxanWebSocketHandler class.

 To create WebSocket extensions, subclass the MarxanWebSocketHandler class.
 There are already a few example subclasses of the MarxanWebSocketHandler class: